 DocketUpdated -- Request to Waive Additional Court Fees (Superior Court): Filed By: Eric Ivan Garmendez (Plaintiff); Result: Entered; Result Date: 03/06/2020; As To Parties: removedRead MoreRead Less

-DocketOrder on Court Fee Waiver (Superior Court); Signed and Filed by: Clerk; As to: Eric Ivan Garmendez (Plaintiff)Read MoreRead Less
+DocketRequest to Waive Additional Court Fees (Superior Court); Filed by: Eric Ivan Garmendez (Plaintiff)Read MoreRead Less

 DocketSummons on Complaint; Issued and Filed by: ClerkRead MoreRead Less